Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_06_function_calling/guide.en-gb.md

 }
 ```

+We see that the model understood correctly that it needed to call the `log_work` tool, by looking at the `assistant` message generated.

-The `tool_calls` output list contains the tool calls the model generated in response to our user message.
+The `tool_calls` list contains the tool calls the model generated in response to our user message.
-We see that the model has successfully understood our query and generated the appropriate tool call.
 The `name` and `arguments` fields tells us which tool to call and which parameters to pass to the function.
 The `id` is an unique identifier for this tool call, that we will need later on.
+You can have multiple tool calls in this list.

 Under the hood, the model has recognized that the user intent was related to the set of tools given, and generated a sequence of specific tokens that were post-processed to create a tool call object.